CEAD-group/nc-gcode-interpreter/README.md

 ## Why?

-The Sinumerik NC programming guide is extensive, and some of it's functionality can be very convenient for  making on the fly improvements to cde.
-However to better uderstand, visualize and simulate the code, it is often necessary to convert it to a more structured format like CSV or a dataframe.
-This tool aims to provide a simple and efficient way to convert Sinumerik-flavored G-code to a structured format, making it easier to analyze and visualize the code.
+The Sinumerik NC programming guide is extensive, and some of its functionality can be very convenient for making on-the-fly improvements to code.
+However, to better understand, visualize, and simulate the code, it is often necessary to convert it to a more structured format like CSV or a DataFrame.
+This tool aims to provide a simple and efficient way to convert Sinumerik-flavored G-code to a structured format, making it easier to analyze and visualize.

 Only a limited subset is supported, but the tool is designed to be easily extensible to support more features in the future.